Every artist dips his brush in his own soul, and paints his own nature.- Henry Ward Beecher

 with Edward DeVoe

-I will give eight short lectures.
-(See materials list for lectures) Some will be of my choice, and others will be to answer questions from the class.
-Students will be instructed in drawing and painting.
-They will also learn the principles of light, shadow and atmosphere.
+He will give eight short lectures, some will be of his choice.
+Others will be to answer questions from the class.
+You will be instructed in drawing and painting.
+You will also study the principles of light, shadow and atmosphere.

-I teach individually and my expertise is in combining the training of traditional painting knowledge with the student’s innate abilities.
+DeVoe teaches individually and his expertise, as an instructor, is in combining traditional painting instruction with the student’s innate abilities.
 There are no restrictions on subject matter in this class.

 with Edward DeVoe